TREE CARE AND TREE SERVICE- A buyer’s guide for tree-owners.

 2. BEST PRACTICES.
 Some Best Practices include: never using climbing spikes or spurs on a tree being trimmed, and never trimming oak trees in the warm months.
 If oaks have to be trimmed in warm months (like for storm damage) then wounds should be sealed immediately as they are made.

 3. INSURANCE.
 When having trees trimmed or removed, it is your right to see proof of insurance, both liability and workers compensation coverage.
-A tree company that will not or cannot prove their insurance may not be a good company to deal with.
+A tree company that will not or cannot prove their insurance is probably not a good company to deal with.
 Most reputable companies will provide you with an insurance proof sheet that you can keep and check up on the currency of coverage.

 TREE HEALTH CARE

 For possible tree health problems or threats, you will want to call a tree company with a certified arborist.
 As mentioned above, an arborist should be aware of current best practices.
 You have a right to see credentials and a certified arborist will be happy to show them to you.
 An ISA certified arborist will have a certification number like the one above.

 1. SPRAYS.
 Most trees and shrubs should never need to be sprayed.
 Spraying is rarely the best choice and puts beneficial insects, birds and animals at risk of toxicity.